kartonfarkas/api_docs/source/suite/emails/email_data.rst

      - Comments
    * - raw
      - int
-     - Returns email content with the original URL instead of the tracking URL
+     - Returns links in email content with the original URL instead of the tracking URL
      - Also lists additional attributes in the html_source.

 Result Example